nicholaishaw/belly-button-challenge/README.md

 **Figure 3.** Interactive bubble chart of the amount of each bacteria found in participant 940's belly button.

-Display each key-value pair from the metadata JSON object somewhere on the page.

-Update all the plots when a new sample is selected.
-Additionally, you are welcome to create any layout that you would like for your dashboard.
-An example dashboard is shown as follows:
+* All the plots will update when a new participant is selected.

-Deploy your app to a free static page hosting service, such as GitHub Pages.
-Submit the links to your deployment and your GitHub repo.
-Ensure that your repository has regular commits and a thorough README.md file
+* The charts were deployed to GitHub Pages.
+The pages link is located [here](https://nicholaishaw.github.io/belly-button-challenge/)